EMart86/TWAS/README.md

 - TWAS can be printed and handed over as such for legal payments
 - Many people previously working for financial institues now can use their intellectual resource to investigate and calculate outerspace effects thus bringing the human race even further
 - Copmany owners need to fund their companies of a consortium of long term investors (can also be by their employees) with their ability to take part of the decission
 - TWAS will implement a board of (TBD) members of the world of ordinary people.
 They can be exchanged by a public voting system.
-This board defines rules for this currency

-Ground Rule:
-- No use for religiouse representation
+What is expected to change:

+Economy:
+- People are now working on what they really believe and what fulfills them
+- Many small, environmental-friendly farmers are expected to emerge thus producing local food with a completely low CO2 footprint
+- People are working hard on their achievements to prosper their business
+- Many small businesses are expected to emerge, because people see their chances of being able to fulfill their workdreams
+- Local business produces a smaller CO2 footprint because the demand-supply chain is in a local environment
+- Large companies are now financeable only through stakeholder shares
+-   This influences the overall environment because one person can not decide over the whole company
+-   Bad environmental decissions and in the past carried by one person, is expected to be understood and worked against by many of the stackeholders
+- Bribary is expected to be overcome
+- Prices are calculated once a year and take affect for every

+Politics:
+- Bribary is expected to be overcome because the politicans account is publicly visible
+- The government receives taxes from all its inhabitants equally
+- The government has to pay
+-   for the infrastructure (strees, public transport, ..), because everyone can use it
+-   for education (schools, kindergarten, universities, ..), because education should be very well in every part of the state
+-   and for healthcare (medicine, hospitals, doctors, nurses, ..).

+Finance:
+- No person or organization is allowed to lend a credit in order to gain wealth through interrest rates.

+What is not changing:
+- The democratic environment will stay as before.

+This exchange-good is not allowed to be used as a religiouse representation!